SikuliX/SikuliX-Docs/src/main/resources/docs/source/extensions/sikuli-guide/index.rst

 Function References
 ^^^^^^^^^^^^^^^^^^^

-**PSRM**: when used as a parameter, it can be either **P** a Pattern, **S** a string (image file name or just plain text), a **R** Region object or **M** a Match object.
-With **PS** an implicit find operation takes place.
+**element**: when used as a parameter, it can either be something that can be used with a find() (Pattern or string as image file name or just plain text), a Region or Match object or another Guide element.

-(More information: :ref:`Finding inside a Region ... <FindinginsideaRegionandWaitingforaVisualEvent>`)
+All funtions return the created element, so later the layout can be changed by specific setters or they can be used as target elements for other elements

 Static Annotations
 ------------------

-.. py:function:: rectangle(PSRM)
+.. py:function:: rectangle(element)

-	Add a rectangular overlay in red on the specified target's region.
+	Add a rectangular overlay as frame on the specified element's region.

-	:param PSRM: a pattern, string, region or match
+	:param element: a suitable

-.. py:function:: circle(PSRM)
+.. py:function:: circle(element)

-	Add a red circle around the specified target's region.
+	Add a circle around the specified target's region.

-	:param PSRM: a pattern, string, region or match
+	:param element: a pattern, string, region or match

-.. py:function:: text(PSRM, text)
+.. py:function:: text(element, txt)

-	Add some text (white large letters on dark grey background) left justified below the specified target's region, which is additionally highlighted.
+	Add some text to one edge of the specified element

-	:param PSRM: a pattern, string, region or match
+	:param element: a suitabel element
-	:param text: a string as text to display
+	:param txt: a string as text to display

-.. py:function:: tooltip(PSRM, text)
+.. py:function:: tooltip(element, txt)

-	Add a tooltip (small text in a light yellow box) left justified below the specified target's region.
+	Add a tooltip (small font in a light yellow box). same as text(), but with predefined layout.
+	As usual for tooltips: the text should be a short oneliner

-	:param PSRM: a pattern, string, region or match
+	:param element: a suitabel element
-	:param text: a string as text to display
+	:param txt: a string as text to display

 Interactive Elements
 --------------------

-.. py:function:: dialog(text)
+.. py:function:: button(element, name)

-      Add a dialog box displaying the given text in the middle of the screen above all othe windows.
+      A clickable button showing it's name as the button text.

-      :param text: a string as text to display
+      :param name: a string as text to display, later used as reference to check how the button was used

-.. py:function:: clickable(PSRM)

-      Add a clickable element corresponding to the specified target's region.

-      :param PSRM: a pattern, string, region or match

 Control
 -------

 .. py:function:: show([seconds])
 	Show static and interactive components added so far for the specified amount of time.
 	:param seconds: a decimal number as display duration in seconds

 	The default duration is 10 seconds.
 If interactive elements (either one or more clickable elements or a dialog box) were previously added, it waits until the user interacts with one of these elements.
 	At this time all elements vanish and are discarded.

-	**Note:** If a :py:func:`dialog` element is present, other interactive elements are visible, but not clickable.
-If the dialog element is clicked, all elements vanish and are discarded.